yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/changelog/web-sdk-v1.3.md

 ## What's New in v1.3

+The latest version focuses on user experience improvements and international expansion with smart UI enhancements and comprehensive language support.

 ### Enhanced User Experience
+Intelligent payment method organization improves customer checkout flow and reduces decision complexity.

 1. **Smart Payment Method Grouping**: When a customer has an enrolled payment method, other available payment methods are now grouped under a "More options" dropdown.
 The enrolled method is displayed prominently by default, and customers can expand the dropdown to choose a different method.

 ### Expanded Language Support
+Comprehensive international language coverage for global market expansion.

 2. **Multilingual Enhancement**: Added support for multiple Asian and European languages: German, Dutch, Swedish, French, Italian, Japanese, Korean

 ### Quality & Performance Improvements
+Continuous refinements to ensure optimal performance and visual consistency.

 3. **General Bug Fixes**: Resolved various issues to improve stability and reliability
 4. **Enhanced Styling and Branding**: Improvements to visual consistency and customization options

 ## Implementation

+Complete backward compatibility ensures easy adoption of v1.3 enhancements.

 > 📘 Current Version Implementation
 >
-> For complete implementation instructions using v1.3, visit the [Web SDK documentation](../docs/SDKs/web-sdk-integrations/full-checkout-sdk).
+> For complete implementation instructions using v1.3, visit the [Web SDK documentation](../index).

 ### Key Changes from v1.2